-As we witness a golden age in TV drama, Aer Lingus offers engaging choices with boxsets of Game of Thrones, Better Call Saul and Vikings on offer, as well as multiple episodes from the highly acclaimed series, The Knick and a return to fan favourites, The Sopranos and The Wire.
+As we witness a golden age in TV drama, Aer Lingus offers engaging choices with boxsets of Game of Thrones, Better Call Saul and Vikings on offer, as well as multiple episodes from the highly acclaimed series, The Knick and new episodes of Empire, Treme and The Newsroom.

 For your fill of Irish culture and music, tune into Culture Fox TV and Other Voices, which follows Hozier's journey to stardom.

-Also on board are Six Nations Classic Matches (a must-watch for rugby fans!), World Wide Sports and HSBC: Golfing World 2015.
+Also on board are Six Nations Classic Matches (a must-watch for rugby fans!), Gilette World Sports and HSBC: Golfing World 2016.

-Meanwhile, CNBC bring us Bitcoin Uprising and The Edge - all of which cast a cold eye over economics, technology and scientific developments.
+Meanwhile, EuroNews bring us Business Planet, Real Economy and Science Hi-Tech Innovation - all of which cast a cold eye over economics, technology and energy developments.

 HBO's television adaptation of George R.R.
 Martin's A Song of Ice and Fire novels, Game of Thrones, has wrapped up its fifth-season run in dramatic fashion.
 You'll find no spoilers here, naturally, but the plotlines of several major perspective characters, including Jon Snow, Cersei Lannister and Daenerys Targaryen have arrived at the points they've been left hanging at in Martin's books.
 His fifth, and to date last, novel in a supposed series of seven, A Dance with Dragons, was published in 2011, the same year that the TV show began, and we've read nothing new since.
 Which puts showrunners David Benioff and D. B. Weiss in a pickle, specifically unless Martin really knuckles down, they're out of source material for 2016's inevitable season six.